We have just been delivered the biggest pile of manure.

 So it'll be interesting to see what kind of fallout there is from this on the part of the American people.

-Because this was I mean, I have never heard health care presented in a rosier fashion.
+Because this was, I mean, I have never heard health care presented in a rosier fashion.

-These are the CBO numbers, the referee determine how much stuff costs here.
+They're a referee to determine how much stuff costs here.

 It simply isn't true.

-I don't I don't know what plan he's got, but every plan that's out there, either one of them, the House or Senate version, we're beating a dead horse here.
+I don't know what plan he's got, but every plan that's out there, either one of them, the House or Senate version, we're beating a dead horse here.

 How long before we have a doctor's union?